thomasloven/hass-plejd/README.md

 - OUT-01 is not supported, because they are unreleased, and I don't have access to any.

-**If you have a DAL-01 or OUT-01device, please get in touch to help me get them supported.**
+**If you have an OUT-01 or any new device, please get in touch to help me get them supported.**

 ## Other integrations